Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 \subsubsection{Encoder}

-Several studies provide models for both univariate and multivariate \cite{yang2018design, ismail2020inceptiontime} time series in order to mine the hidden patterns of various sequences.
+Several studies provide models for univariate and multivariate \cite{yang2018design, ismail2020inceptiontime} time series to mine the hidden patterns of various sequences.
 We use a state-of-the-art Inception-Time \cite{ismail2020inceptiontime} module to automatically extract features and represent hate intensity sequences, denoted as: